UnifiedID2/uid2-docs-preview/preview/docs/sdks/uid2-sdk-ref-cplusplus.md

 | `KeysNotSynced` | The client has failed to synchronize keys from the UID2 service. |
 | `VersionNotSupported` |  The client library does not support the version of the encrypted token. |

 ## Usage for UID2 Sharers

 A UID2 sharer is any participant that wants to share UID2s with another participant.
 Raw UID2s must be encrypted into UID2 tokens before sending them to another participant.
 For an example of usage, see [com.uid2.client.test.IntegrationExamples](https://github.com/IABTechLab/uid2-client-java/blob/master/src/test/java/com/uid2/client/test/IntegrationExamples.java) (`runSharingExample` method).

+>IMPORTANT: The UID2 token generated during this process is for sharing only&#8212;you cannot use it in the bid stream.
+There is a different workflow for generating tokens for the bid stream: see [Sharing in the Bid Stream](../sharing/sharing-bid-stream.md).

 The following instructions provide an example of how you can implement sharing using the UID2 SDK for C++, either as a sender or a receiver.